-The annual employer contributions expected during 2022 have been assumed to be \$2.500 billion.
+The annual employer contributions expected during 2023 have been assumed to be \$2.640 billion.
 This amount is used to determine the projected Funding Standard Account and the expected amortization period of the UAL.

-The assumption is based on contribution rates in effect as of the measurement date multiplied by assumed working hours for the upcoming year.
+The assumption is based on contribution rates in effect for each active participant as of the measurement date multiplied by assumed working hours for the upcoming year.